Deep Learning Based Dynamic Environment Reconstruction for Vehicular ISAC Scenarios: Environment Reconstruction Framework

 \section{Environment Reconstruction Framework}

 We propose a mmWave ISAC channel data driven method for dynamic 3D environment reconstruction, with the overall framework illustrated in Fig. \ref{fig:systemv2}.
 The proposed method leverages both channel characteristics and LiDAR point cloud data to train a model capable of reconstructing dynamic 3D environment.
 ISAC channel data can typically be obtained through Ray-Tracing simulations \cite{klautau2021generating} or real-world measurements.
 Compared to Ray-Tracing, measurement-based data offer greater authenticity and representativeness in capturing environmental complexity and dynamic variations, making them more suitable for evaluating the generalization capability of the model.
 We built an integrated measurement platform, where a pair of transceivers forms the sensing link.
 Meanwhile, LiDAR is employed to acquire high-resolution point clouds as ground-truth supervision for model training.
-Additionally, an RGB panoramic camera is employed to assist in identifying the scene category of each sample.
+In addition, a RGB panoramic camera is employed to assist in identifying the scene category of each sample.

-During the data pre-processing stage, the channel data are first processed using Space Alternating Generalized Expectation Maximization (SAGE) algorithm to extract the channel parameters for each snapshot, including the propagation delay $\tau$, AOA $\theta$, and EOA $\phi$.
-Detailed descriptions of the SAGE algorithm can be found in \cite{fessler2002space}, \cite{chong2002joint}, and \cite{matthaiou2007characterization}.
-Subsequently, de-noising and spurious path filtering are applied to construct a set of channel feature vectors consisting of N multi-path components:
+During the data pre-processing stage, the receiver first acquires the raw in-phase and quadrature (IQ) signals, which are calibrated and transformed to obtain the Channel Impulse Response (CIR).
+Subsequently, the CIR data are processed using the Space Alternating Generalized Expectation Maximization (SAGE) algorithm to extract the channel parameters for each snapshot, including the propagation delay $\tau$, AOA $\theta$, and EOA $\phi$.
+The SAGE algorithm is a widely used high-resolution parameter estimation (HRPE) algorithm based on the expectation-maximization (EM) framework, with detailed descriptions found in \cite{fessler2002space}, \cite{chong2002joint}, and \cite{matthaiou2007characterization}.
+Finally, de-noising and spurious path filtering are applied to construct a set of channel feature vectors consisting of $N$ multi-path components (MPCs).
+This can be expressed as: